-Bank of England faces rate-hike dilemma
+Bank Of England Faces Rate-Hike Dilemma

 The BoE had been widely tipped to raise borrowing costs again heading into this week's monetary policy meeting until official data Wednesday on consumer prices in August clouded the outlook.

+The BoE meeting comes at a busy week for global central banks, which have tightened their monetary policies in efforts to tame inflation that surged following Russia's invasion of Ukraine last year.

-The UK central bank is announcing its decision a day after the US Federal Reserve held interest rates steady but has said another hike is likely in 2023, with fewer cuts in 2024.
+The US Federal Reserve held interest rates steady on Wednesday but indicated another hike is likely in 2023 to tackle inflation, with fewer cuts than anticipated in 2024.

-Thursday also sees rate decisions from the central banks of Norway, Sweden and Switzerland -- all expected to hike as inflation remains relatively high in the three European nations.
+Ahead of the BoE meeting, Sweden's Riksbank and Norway's Norges Bank each raised their key interest rates by a quarter-point on Thursday.

+However, the Swiss National Bank unexpectedly left its rate unchanged, confounding expectations for an increase.

-The BoE could still join them by raising its rate to 5.5 percent from 5.25.
+All eyes were now on the Bank of England, which may still choose to raise its key rate to 5.5 percent from 5.25.

 However, "what had seemed like a sure thing is cast into doubt", noted Danni Hewson, head of financial analysis at AJ Bell.